snowiow/snow-dev.com/content/posts/setup-pass-on-multiple-devices.md

 ```

 Now our password-store is a git repository and every change will be a git
-commit (examples follow later).
-Git will be our primary tool to sync pass
+commit (examples follow later). git will be our primary tool to sync pass
 between multiple devices and it actually works pretty well with the automatic
 commits pass does for us.
 But before we go into the synchronization, let's get
 to know the basic usage of pass a little better.